-3.1 Data Collection
+3.1 Data collection

 TAWG's institutional identity as supportive of indigenous knowledge led me to pay special attention to any social identities marked as 'indigenous' that might be afforded to the participants at the workshops.
 To study these identities, I took field notes and audio recorded the events, paying attention to the ways that the workshop positioned the biomedical and traditional doctors.
-I already had a solid familiarity with public health education and workshops among educated, urban populations from my previous research (Author 2010a, 2010b, 2014), and I adapted these to the new context.
+I already had a solid familiarity with public health education and workshops among educated, urban populations from my previous research (Higgins 2010a, 2010b, 2014), and I adapted these to the new context.
 Though I am fluent in Swahili, I hired a Tanzanian research assistant to accompany me and to help me capture the details of the interactions, to take photographs, to fill in cultural gaps, and to act as an additional pair of eyes and ears.
 Later, my research assistant graciously helped me to transcribe excerpts of data and to occasionally shed light on contextual aspects of the activities that we were examining.
-I was also able to discuss my analysis with the facilitators of the workshops since the director of TAWG was my official research sponsor while I was in Tanzania.
+I was also able to discuss my analysis with the facilitators of the workshops and to the director of TAWG in the spirit of participatory research which is designed and carried out in order to give back to the people and the institutions that are at the center of the research.

-4. Analysis
+4 Analysis

-4.1.
-Authorization
+4.1 Authorization

 I first examine authorization, or the institution-based discursive construction of legitimacy, by studying how the NGO workers represented the knowledge base of the healers through 'demythologizing narratives' about medicine and healing practices.
 These narratives were set up to present indigenous forms of healing as not only equivalents, but as precursors, to contemporary biomedical approaches to healing.
-One of the strategies used here by the facilitators was to show the participants a powerpoint of images of plants and trees that have been acknowledged by biomedical science to treat diseases and ailments, including for malaria and high blood pressure.
-The facilitators showed images of a herbal clinic in Ghana, which illustrates how an herbal clinic operates within a biomedical hospital, much in the same way that TAWG's own clinic works at operates in the city of Tanga at a government-funded hospital.
-All around the clinic are trees, bushes and plants that are known remedies for a variety of medical problems.
+One of the strategies used here by the facilitators was to show the participants a powerpoint of images of plants and trees that have been acknowledged by biomedical science to treat diseases and ailments, including malaria and high blood pressure.
+The facilitators showed images of a herbal clinic in Ghana to illustrate how one herbal clinic there operates within a biomedical hospital, much in the same way that TAWG's own clinic operates in the city of Tanga at a government-funded hospital.
+All around TAWG's clinic are trees, bushes and plants that are known remedies for a variety of medical problems.
 This led to several additional examples, which I discuss below.

-4.1.1.
-Authorization: Establishing commonalities in the biomedical and spiritual worlds
+4.1.1 Authorization: Establishing commonalities in the biomedical and spiritual worlds

 In the facilitators' presentation on the first day, the first session was limited to the biomedical doctors and was led by Dr. Saba (all names are pseudonyms).
-He mentioned the Hippocratic Oath as a way of pointing to an example that blended biomedical practices with historically religious and/or spiritual origins as a way of inviting the biomedical doctors to consider the field of medicine's rather multifaceted foundations.
+He mentioned the Hippocratic Oath as a way of pointing to an example that blended biomedical practices with historically religious and/or spiritual origins as a way of inviting the doctors to consider the field of medicine's rather multifaceted foundations.
 This led him to raise the example of the Eye of Horus, which, in his telling (and in tellings by many others, albeit not without controversy), is the historical basis of the Rx symbol underlying modern medicine that is used in prescriptions (see Figure 2).
 The Eye of Horus is an ancient Egyptian symbol associated with healing powers.
 Another reading of 'Rx' is based on the Latin word recipe or 'to take.'
 The point of providing this example was to underscore the links between biomedical healing, religion, and the natural world - and to challenge their separation in the usual discourse of biomedicine.